sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/troubleshooting.md

 the queries from repo-updater to go through.

 Another cause could be that the `repo-updater` is in a crash loop for some reason.
 If there are large numbers of repos to be updated it could be from `Out of memory` errors.
-A fix here is to increase the memory for `repo-updater` too.
+A fix here is to increase the memory for `repo-updater` instead.

 ## General scenarios